adeldaoud/adeldaoud.github.io/_posts/2016-05-26-MPI-topic-modeling.md

 ---

 This page is still under construction!
-It will go live soon with additional material from my various projects (code, data, extras, etc.)
+It will go live soon with additional material such as code, data, extras, and customizable visualizations.

 # How Much Do Sociologists Write About Economic Topics?
 ## Supplementary data and resources